vecnathewhisperd0/mandb/README.md

 **Browse** or **edit** the following files that were created by the configuration process:

-* `include/manconfig.h` regarding paths to support programs, the default section list and other specific definitions.
+* `include/manconfig.h` regarding the default section list and other specific definitions.

 * `include/comp_src.h` if the default compressor support is inadequate for your requirements.
 (Usually `.Z` [compress],